Mistakes, miscommunications, and modifications in production

 Signals come in many flavors - orders, resource shifts, support obligations, and expedite requests among them - but each requires ingredients in amounts appropriate to each situation.
 Noise can obfuscate these signals; indeed, when the level of noise exceeds the signal, chaos dominates the search for worthwhile opportunities, and can increase the likelihood of subsequent pivots, or influence decisions about needing to ignore opportunities.
 Incentives must be sufficient to amplify effort sufficiently to effectively capture the opportunities despite the noise.

 Goals are a bridge between intentions and execution.
-Orientation must validate the feasibility of each opportunity (considering timing, constraints, and expected throughput), confirm relevance with priorities and values, and translate visions into outcomes that describe what success looks like.
+Orientation must validate the feasibility of each opportunity (considering timing, constraints, and achievable throughput), confirm relevance with priorities and values, and translate visions into outcomes that realize the intended successes.
 Goals should follow best practices and describe what success looks like in unambiguous terms, anchoring opportunities with timing to reinforce urgency, provide room for course corrections, and enable evolution as feedback reveals new insights or conditions.

 Ignoring Opportunities